utkuozdemir/pv-migrate/USAGE.md

       --helm-set strings               set additional Helm values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --helm-set-file strings          set additional Helm values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
       --helm-set-string strings        set additional Helm STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
-  -f, --helm-values strings            set additional Helm values by a YAML file or a URL (can specify multiple) -t, --helm-timeout duration          install/uninstall timeout for helm releases (default 1m0s) -h, --help                           help for migrate -i, --ignore-mounted                 do not fail if the source or destination PVC is mounted
+  -t, --helm-timeout duration          install/uninstall timeout for helm releases (default 1m0s) -f, --helm-values strings            set additional Helm values by a YAML file or a URL (can specify multiple) -h, --help                           help for pv-migrate -i, --ignore-mounted                 do not fail if the source or destination PVC is mounted
       --lbsvc-timeout duration         timeout for the load balancer service to receive an external IP.
 Only used by the lbsvc strategy (default 2m0s)
+      --log-format string              log format, must be one of: text, json (default "text") --log-level string               log level, must be one of "DEBUG, INFO, WARN, ERROR" or an slog-parseable level: https://pkg.go.dev/log/slog#Level.UnmarshalText (default "INFO")
-  -o, --no-chown                       omit chown on rsync -b, --no-progress-bar                do not display a progress bar -x, --skip-cleanup                   skip cleanup of the migration -c, --source-context string          context in the kubeconfig file of the source PVC -k, --source-kubeconfig string       path of the kubeconfig file of the source PVC -R, --source-mount-read-only         mount the source PVC in ReadOnly mode (default true)
+  -o, --no-chown                       omit chown on rsync -b, --no-progress-bar                do not display a progress bar -x, --skip-cleanup                   skip cleanup of the migration
+      --source string                  source PVC name -c, --source-context string          context in the kubeconfig file of the source PVC -k, --source-kubeconfig string       path of the kubeconfig file of the source PVC -R, --source-mount-read-only         mount the source PVC in ReadOnly mode (default true)